Serverket/jg-travelex/README.md

 └── 📄 vite.config.js        # Vite configuration
 ```

-## :wrench: Customization
+## :wrench: Customization and Configuration

-💵 Rates and factors
+### 💵 Rates and Surcharges
-You can configure base rates, increment factors, and discounts from the Settings page after logging in.
+All pricing configuration is managed through the Settings page after login:
+- Base rates per mile and hour
+- Surcharge factors (fixed or percentage)
+- Discounts (fixed or percentage)

+### 🗃️ Database Setup
+The application uses MySQL for data persistence.
+Configure your database connection in `backend/.env`.

-🔑 Credentials
+### 🔑 API Security
-Modify the .env file to change access credentials.
+Make sure to set strong credentials for your database in the backend .env file.
+For production, consider implementing proper JWT expiration and refresh mechanisms.

-🗺️ Google Maps API
+### 🗺️ Google Maps API
 To obtain a Google Maps API Key:

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project
+3. Enable the following APIs:
+   - Directions API

-3. Enable Directions API and Distance Matrix API
+   - Distance Matrix API
+   - Maps JavaScript API
 4. Generate an API Key and restrict its usage according to your needs

-5. Add the API Key to your .env file
+5. Add the API Key to your frontend .env file

 ## :world_map: Roadmap
 Features we're considering for future versions: